shirsho-12/bci_mimosa/README.md

 - Person moves to center
 - Person looks left, forward, top left, up, top right, down, points to sides
 - 6 directions with objects on each side

+- For level 1, there is no background animation